 Hotel Dwars is a stylish, central and small hotel (think precipitous, narrow Amsterdam house with enormously steep stairs) in a great location right by the bustling boutiquey Utrechtstraat.
 I was so delighted to discover it – I’m planning on checking it out next time I’m in town.
-With no unnecessary extras (no reception desk and no breakfast, although its very close to our favourite – Bar Moustache) the rooms are stylish with exposed brick, beams and crisp white bed linen and the place has a contemporary and comfortable feel.
+With no unnecessary extras (no reception desk and no breakfast, although its located one one of the nicest boutique shopping streets in the city) the rooms are stylish with exposed brick, beams and crisp white bed linen and the place has a contemporary and comfortable feel.
 With tremendously positive reviews on TripAdvisor, this sounds like a hidden gem.

 Based in the fabulous “Nine Little Streets” the Esthrea is quirky, plush full of colour, carpets, crystal chandeliers, mahogany panelling, wallpaper, luxe fabrics, flowers, plants, fish… (!)
 You get the idea.
 This is not a minimalist environment.
 That said, the over-the-top zany aesthetic and eccentricity is authentic, family-run and hugely welcoming.

 It’s arrived.
 After years of buildup Amsterdam has its very own House.
 And you don’t need to be a member to book a room.
 Based in a large and imposing modernist building, the interior has been designed to stay true to its design roots and if the entrance area feels a little austere, the bedrooms, lounge area and rooftop pool (to say nothing of the cinema and gym) bring a dose of warmth.